Moodle: Quiz - Basic Guide

 Creating questions through the quiz

-• Click "Add", then "a new question".
-Choose a question type, then click the blue "Add" button.
+• Choose the question type, then click the Add button

 • At the top of the page, pick a category from the dropdown menu